Superformula/mobile-test/documentation.md

 ## Tests
 - I wrote unit tests for the data and domain layer.
 - I wrote widget tests for the view layer, only for the HomePage to demonstrate how widget tests works.
-- I wrote BlOC tests.
+- I wrote BLoC tests.
 Only for the QrCodeHistoryBloc and QrCodeSeedBloc to demonstrate how bloc tests works.
 - I wrote integration tests only for the HomePage to demonstrate how we can do integrations tests in Flutter.

 - To run the unit and widgets tests, run `flutter test test/`